 This paragraph is addressed mostly to students and can also apply to doctoral students who are registered for a PhD.
 In this case, the main purpose of the stay should be to attain a PhD.

 This paragraph is aimed at those who are working and have an employment contract (e.g. research assistants/ wissenschaftlicher Mitarbeiter).
 It is also possible to choose this paragraph if you are pursuing a PhD alongside work.

 §18c Abs.
 3

 This paragraph is addressed to highly qualified persons (so-called high flyers in the areas of economics, science and research).
-In certain circumstances, a permanent residence permit can be issued under §19.
-In this case, the research institute must also provide justification and disclose the selection criteria.
+In certain circumstances, a permanent residence permit can be issued.
+The research institute must, among other, provide justification and disclose the selection criteria.

 Scientific Visa - §18d-f

 This paragraph is aimed at researchers who already have a research project.
 In this case, the research institute needs to have signed a hosting agreement.

 The EU Blue Card serves to promote the mobility of researchers within Europe.
 This includes third-country nationals who will enter Germany directly from a third country, and those who are already in another EU member state under an EU Blue Card.
 However, it may also be worth considering for researchers who are already residing in Germany.